yaqwsx/bcthesis/symdivine.md

 \noindent We will now discuss each of these assumptions in detail.

-The interpreter expects the control flow location in following straightforward form following the instruction identification in an \llvm bit-code.
+The interpreter expects the control flow location in a straightforward form following the instruction identification in an \llvm bit-code.
 Each instruction in an \llvm bit-code can be uniquely identified by a triplet $(f_ {idx}, bb_{idx}, i_{idx})$, where $f_{idx}$, $bb_{idx}$ and $i_{idx}$ are indices of function in the \llvm bit-code, a basic block in the function and the instruction in a basic block respectively.
 As \symdivine supports multi-threaded programs, a control flow location is kept for each thread.
 There is an unique integral identifier assigned to each thread upon its execution.
 To represent control flow state of a multi-thread program with function calls, \symdivine keeps a stack of instructions identifiers for every thread.

-To interpret the verified program, unique identification of program's variables needs to be established.
+To interpret the verified program, also unique identification of program's variables needs to be established.
 Identification in a similar way as instructions are identified is not sufficient, because the recursion and nested function calls might occur and it is necessary to distinguish variables in different calls of the same function.
-As \symdivine does not support dynamic memory allocation, inspiration for variables identification was taken from classical call stack.
+As \symdivine does not support dynamic memory allocation, inspiration for variables identification was taken from a classical call stack.
 When a new block of memory is allocated in an \llvm program (function is called or an `alloca` instruction is interpreted), new memory segment is created and assigned to the operation (function call or `alloca` instruction).
-Each automatic variable in the function body or element of array (in case of the `alloca` instruction) is then assigned an index (in source code and in further text referred as "offset") in this segment.
+Each automatic variable in the function body or an element of array (in case of the `alloca` instruction) is then assigned an index (in source code and in further text referred as *offset*) in this segment.
 Every instance of a live variable then can be identified by its segment and offset.
 Note that the first segment is reserved for global variables.

 Variables naming using segment and offset is required by the interpreter as this fixed naming allows straightforward implementation of strongly typed pointers, arrays and structures.
 Pointers are simply implemented as a pair containing a segment and a offset.
 Array of size $n$ is represented as $n$ independent variables.
-Since the arrays are strongly typed (`bitcast` instruction is not supported by \symdivine), pointer arithmetic for arrays can be implemented by offset manipulation.
+Since the arrays are strongly typed (`bitcast` instruction is not supported by \symdivine), pointer arithmetic for arrays can be implemented as offset manipulation.
 Similarly structures are implemented as several independent variables.
 Since there are no requirements for the offset numbering, memory layout layer, implemented by a data store, allows the interpreter to map